Very low pT J/ψ production in Au+Au collisions at 200 GeV through the dimuon channel at STAR

 • The nuclear modification factor RAA is also calulated, an enhancement above unity in 60-80% centrality class is observed, with values reaching 15±3 (stat.)±3 (syst.) and 17±4±4 for 0 < pT < 0.05 and 0.05 < p< 0.1 GeV/c.

-• Comparison of the measurements to EPA calculation shows that the excess yield can be described reasonably well, which further supports the conclusion that the observed J/ψ yield enhancement beyond hadronic contribution at very low pT originate from photon-induced interactions.
+• Centrality dependence of excess yield is measured.
+Comparison of the measurements to EPA calculations shows that the excess yield can be described reasonably well, the data seem to favor the calculation of Nucleus+Spectator scenario.

 Related presentations: